 Besides, a beginner should select fish that are hardy, low-maintenance, and easy to keep.
 You can read my article on the best freshwater aquarium fish.
 You will get several fish here suitable for beginners.

 Overstocking is the most common mistake by beginners, I’ll say.
-Overstocking is very harmful to fish’s health.
+Unfortunately, overstocking is very harmful to fish’s health.
 A general rule of thumb is that the tank gallon number should be the total length of all fish in it.
 However, you must be specific and find the ideal stocking amount for your aquarium size.

-For instance, in a 10-gallon tank, you can keep two fish who are 5 inches in length each.
-Like all other experts, I advise the beginners to keep less fish than this thumb rule.
+For instance, in a 10-gallon tank, you can keep two fish that are 5 inches in length each.
+Like all other experts, I advise beginners to keep less fish than this thumb rule.
 Your opening will be very smooth if you don’t overstock.